mprallison/munros-with-friends-prototype/README.md

 A prototype version of [munroswithfriends.com](https://munroswithfriends.com) - a web application for munro bagging.

-Should give some general sense of setting up a map-based project built on Flask and Leaflet.
+Should give some general sense of building a map-based project on Flask and Leaflet.